 by Shayna Hughes

 Wes Moore’s memoir, The Other Wes Moore: One Name Two Fates, tells the story of two men with the same name, growing up only blocks apart, who go on to lead very different adult lives.
 The author Wes Moore grows up to become a Rhodes Scholar, decorated veteran, and business leader, while the other is serving a life sentence in prison for murder.
 The reason for these two growing up to be such significantly different people could stem from a poor family life, bad neighborhoods, drug influences, or a combination of these aspects.
-All of these factors played a role in the shaping of both Wes Moores’ futures, but the factor that determined the outcome of their lives was really their school environments.
+All of these factors play a role in the shaping of both Wes Moores’ futures, but the factor that ultimately determines the outcome of their lives is really their respective school environments.

 The public school system fails both the author Wes Moore and the other Wes Moore from a very young age.
 Moore writes that the other “Wes didn’t act up in class, which kept him under the radar; his teachers spent 90 percent of their time dealing with the 5 percent of kids who did” (29-30).
 This is true for both Wes Moores.
 The other Wes was always under the radar because he was smart and did not misbehave.
 His teachers told his mother that Wes was not fulfilling his potential in school, but he explained it was due to his boredom.
 Wes believed he was better than the other kids when it came to school work, but they still received more attention from the teachers than he did.
 Due to the lack of attention that smart kids like him received, the other Wes was left feeling unmotivated and unchallenged, leading to his eventual dropping out of school.
 The issue was never addressed by his mother or the school system which is a major problem.
 The author Wes did all right in school, but read below his grade level from a very young age.
 Teachers never assisted him with this issue; they just pushed him through school without regard to his learning.
 The problem with this is that the children who need extra guidance but do not act up in school do not receive it.
 Too much time is spent on the kids that are doing the wrong things, while not enough is spent praising and encouraging the well-behaved children.
 This leads to children acting out to get attention, while others, like the other Wes, slip away because no one will notice.
 Through both of these characters that are affected by this problem, the text makes it clear that it has a negative effect on those students who are part of the public school system.